 If you’ve ever made a bad hire–and most seasoned hiring managers have made at least one–you know it’s a mistake you don’t want to make twice.
-A hiring mistake can cause problems virtually from day one, from failing at their core job duties to quarreling with their coworkers to bringing down the morale of the entire team.
+Hiring mistakes can cause problems virtually from day one, from failing at their core job duties to quarreling with their coworkers to bringing down the entire team’s morale.

 Hiring mistakes aren’t just inconvenient–they’re expensive.
-The Department of Labor¹ estimates the cost of a bad hire to be at least 30% of the employee’s first-year earnings.
-When you consider that the median wage for a U.S. worker is around $51,000 a year, that’s a minimum of $15,000 down the drain if the wrong hire is made.
+The Department of Labor estimates the cost of a bad hire to be at least 30% of the employee’s first-year earnings.
+Considering that the median wage for a U.S. worker is around $51,000 a year, that’s a minimum of $15,000 down the drain if the wrong hire is made.

-The problem with hiring mistakes, though, is that they’re much easier to see in hindsight.
-To help you avoid making them, we’ve compiled a list of some of the most common hiring blunders we see with our clients along with our expert tips for avoiding each one.
+The problem with hiring mistakes is that they’re much easier to see in hindsight.
+To help you avoid making them, we’ve compiled a list of some of the most common hiring blunders we see with our clients and our expert tips for avoiding each one.

 Rushing into it

 The first mistake many companies make is deciding it’s time to hire in the first place.
-Before you post that job ad, ask yourself if you really need a new full-time employee on staff.
-Could a part-time, temporary, or contract worker get the job done sufficiently?
+Before posting that job ad, ask yourself if you need a new full-time employee on staff.
+Could a part-time, temporary, or contract worker do the job sufficiently?
 What about promoting someone from within who’s already familiar with the culture and workflows?

 Whether you’re hiring an entry-level staffer or an upper-level manager, it takes a lot of time and effort to find the right fit.
 Ensure that yours are well spent by considering all options before jumping into the hiring process.